Clayto30/weather-dashboard/README.md

 ## Installation

-My password Generator is deployed from my GitHub Repo https://github.com/Clayto30/Password-Generator
+My password Weather Dashboard is deployed from my GitHub Repo https://github.com/Clayto30/weather-dashboard/

 Feel free to head to my website and punch in a city name and press the blue search button!